 From the standpoint of natural beauty and personal meaning, Colombians will also refer to these landscapes as the riches of the country, points of pride.
 But little is done to protect them, Caballero says, because of the prevailing narrative of their lack of productivity.

-“Unless you’re able to change mindset of Colombians on what baldío means, you can’t shift the huge deforestation rates,” she says.
+“Unless you’re able to change the mindset of Colombians on what baldío means, you can’t shift the huge deforestation rates,” she says.